About the Happy Manager

 MSc, DocEd, FCMI

 Anthony is an engaging and thought-provoking speaker, author and leadership educator.
-He is a fellow of the Chartered Management Institute, having been a manager in a large, private sector management development consultancy and formerly Head of Executive Education at the University of Chester.
+He is a fellow of the Chartered Management Institute, having been a manager in a large, private sector management development consultancy, then Head of Executive Education at the University of Chester.

 He has a proven track record in developing award-winning programmes with his clients and has authored or created numerous training and development tools.
 Anthony’s innovative approaches to developing managers and leaders address the practical demands they face.
 But they also challenge conventional wisdom, fostering fresh thinking and insight.

-After setting up his own business, Apex Leadership, Anthony has returned to university life as Director of Corporate Development at Liverpool Business School.
+After setting up his own business, Apex Leadership, Anthony has returned to university life and is now Professor of Leadership and Business Engagement at Liverpool Business School.
 He serves on the National Committee for Executive Education of the UK’s Chartered Association of Business Schools.
 He is also an associate editor of the Journal of Management Development.
 Anthony’s doctoral research explored how to improve the way organisations engage with universities, and how leadership and management development interventions can be designed for greater impact.
 His hope is that The Happy Manager will help us all to explore how we can find “better ways to manage”.

 I am writing a training handbook for my company.
 May I use the stories on your web page if I give acknowledgement to your site.
 I find them wonderfully uplifting.